 Wondering why you experience nasal congestion after drinking alcohol?

 Alcohol is not good for the body.
 Everyone knows that.
-But not many people realize that there are many ingredients, additives and preservatives within alcohol that can cause negative side effects.
+But not many people realize that there are many ingredients, additives, and preservatives within alcoholic beverages that can cause negative side effects.
 In some people, these reactions look like allergy symptoms even though they don’t have a true allergy to alcohol.

 Many alcoholic beverages include common elements that can cause negative symptoms in people, such as: